lambdapioneer/rollercoaster/README.md

 # Mix Network Simulator (Rollercoaster Paper) 🎢

-This repository contains a Loopix mix network simulator that accompanies the paper accepted at USENIX Security 2021: "Rollercoaster: An Efficient Group-Multicast Scheme for Mix Networks".
+This repository contains a Loopix mix network simulator that accompanies the paper published at [USENIX Security 2021: "Rollercoaster: An Efficient Group-Multicast Scheme for Mix Networks"](https://www.usenix.org/system/files/sec21-hugenroth.pdf).

 The simulator and tooling allow:
  - Creating new simulation configurations via a Jupyter Notebook.